-A brand community is a powerful tool that brands can (and should) use to retain and grow their loyal followings.
-Great for customer satisfaction and retention, but also for increasing leads, conversions, and advocacy.
+A brand community is a powerful tool that your brand could (and should) be using to retain and grow your loyal followings.
+Not only do brand communities work wonders for customer satisfaction and retention, but also for increasing leads, conversions, and advocacy.
 Let us show you how.

 - What is a brand community?

 - How to build a thriving brand community

 - Build your business-driving engine

 If you’re a millennial or older, you know what a fan club is.
 Maybe you were even a member of your favorite band’s fan club at some point.
 Maybe you still are.
 If so, you know the thrill of getting access to early releases, pre-sale tickets, exclusive material, stickers, and other free swag.
 And who could forget the chance to geek out with other like-minded individuals who shared a common passion?